jgfn1/spidersNest/README.md

 # spidersNest
-A webcrawler application with Scrapy, Zyte(Scrapy Cloud) and MongoDB Atlas.
+A webcrawler application with Scrapy, Zyte and MongoDB Atlas.